querqy/querqy/README.md

 Querqy applies the above rule if it can find the matching criteria 'personal computer' anywhere in the query, provided that there is no other term between 'personal' and 'computer'.
 It would thus also match the input 'cheap personal computer'.
 If you want to match the input exactly, or at the beginning or end of the input, you have to mark the input boundaries using double quotation marks:

 ~~~
-# only match the query 'personal computer'.
+# only match the exact query 'personal computer'.
 "personal computer" =>
     ....